MATEHIW-project/matehiw-project.github.io/about.md

   - Numerical Weather Prediction
   - Applied Machine Learning (to predict icing on wind turbines)
   - High Performance Computing and experience in larger-than-RAM applications
-  - Handling of Big Data in various formats like GRIB or NetCDF (python ...)
+  - Handling of Big Data in various formats like GRIB, NetCDF, TIFF

 #### Tools